Skip to main content

 5

-The answers.simulate method simulates how this population would answer a question.
+The predictions.create method simulates how this population would answer a question.
 Below, we are simulating how this population would respond to the question “Tech debt or unclear error messages, what’s worse?”.

 population_id: "your-population-id-here",